aimms/how-to/Articles/300/300-ibm-api-speech-to-text.rst

 ^^^^^^^

 The result sent back from a IBM API is usually a JSON file.
+..
 You'll need to convert this JSON file into an XML file to extract the data into AIMMS.
+Such a JSON file can be read in using the `Data Exchange Library <https://documentation.aimms.com/dataexchange/index.html>`_.

 Example
 -----------------------------------------------
 We will here use the Speech-To-Text API from IBM.
 By sending an audio file, we'll be able to obtain the script of this video.

 Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^